-We would like to thank the following for supplying seed, fungicides and partial financial support for this research: BASF, DuPont-Pioneer, and Monsanto.
+We would like to thank the following for supplying seed, fungicides, and partial financial support for this research: BASF, Dairyland Seed Company, DuPont-Pioneer, and Monsanto.
+Also to USDA-ARS/National Laboratory for Agriculture and the Environment for use of the Carter Harvester.